cliosight/cliosight_templates/json_examples/rent_collection_application/README.md

 7. Files (Meter Reading Pictures, Identity Documents of Tenants, Agreements)

 ### Assumptions of the design
 1. The user is located in a remote city in India where electricity and water meters are not IoT enabled.
-2. We want a fully reliable method for collecting data through forms that are accessed by a maintenance staff member.
+2. We want a reliable method for collecting data through forms that are accessed by a maintenance staff member.
 3. Trained computer vision models provide an acceptable percentage of accuracy.